Usagi537233/COTP-Protocol/README.md

 COTP is a **challenge-response–based authentication mechanism** designed to eliminate the inherent replay and phishing weaknesses of traditional time-based OTP systems.

-Unlike passive OTP schemes that generate credentials in isolation,COTP enforces an **interactive, context-bound handshake** between client and server.
+Unlike passive OTP schemes that generate credentials in isolation, COTP enforces an **interactive, context-bound handshake** between client and server.

 ---